 Note: After a link to a survey is established within a Program, it can not be changed to a different survey within the email configuration page.
 To change the survey, click the pencil icon to edit the details of the Program.

 After the email template is selected, users have the option to map any included tokens and to link to any selected surveys.
 Admins can use Survey Fields and Calculated Fields as tokenization options.
 For more information on using Survey Fields and Calculated Fields refer to Programs: Using Survey Fields and Programs: Using Calculated Fields.

 For all Program models, users can access the Snapshot mode to view the number of participants that are currently in each stage of a published Program.
 Click the camera icon in the top-right of the outreach model page to access the Snapshot.

 This Snapshot will appear identical to the outreach model with the number of participants that have passed through each step displayed next to it.
-Users can click the number of participants to view the list of participants that have passed through that step of the AO.
+Users can click the number of participants to view the list of participants that have passed through that step of the program.
 This view of participants is similar to the Participant Activity view in the Activity Feed.